Michael Warren (actor)

-Lloyd Michael Warren (born March 5, 1946) is a retired American television actor and former college basketball player, best known for playing Officer Bobby Hill on the NBC television series Hill Street Blues.
+Michael Warren is a retired American television actor and former college basketball player who also played Officer Bobby Hill on the NBC television series Hill Street Blues.
+He played basketball for the UCLA Bruins, winning two national titles (1967, 1968) and earning first-team All-American honors.

 Early life

 Warren was born and raised in South Bend, Indiana, the son of Ellen and Grayson Warren.
 He attended Central High School, where as a senior he was class president.
 He was twice named to the Indiana all-state team.
 He graduated in 1964 as Bears' career, season, and single-game scoring leader.
 In 1992, he was inducted into the Indiana Basketball Hall of Fame.